 Gibbs, S. & Miller, A. (2013) Teachers' resilience and well-being: a role for educational psychology, Teachers and Teaching: Theory and Practice, 20(5), 609-621 doi: 10.1080/13540602.2013.844408.

 Hanley, T., Sefi, A., Cutts, L. and Pattison S, (2013).
-Research into youth counselling: a rational for research informed pluralistic practice.
+Research into youth counselling: a rational for research informed pluralistic practice (PDF: 1.4MB).
 In T. Hanley, N. Humphrey & C. Lennie, (eds).
 Adolescent Counselling Psychology: Theory, Research and Practice.
 London: Routledge.
-To download a flyer of the book, please click here.

 Humphrey R. and Simpson B. (2013) Negotiating a ‘scary gap’: Doctoral candidates, ‘writing up’ qualitative data and the contemporary supervisory relationship.
 Journal of Education and Training Studies 2013, 1(1), 1-10.